smartobjectoriented/so3/doc/source/micropython.rst

 .. note::

-   Micropython currently works only for the virt64 platform
+   Micropython currently works only for the virt64 and rpi4_64 platforms

 Micropython is built along with the rest of the user-space applications.
-The "usr/build.sh" script contains command lines to execute the Makefile found in the "usr/src/micropython/ports/soo" folder and export the resulting "firmware.elf" executable in the "deploy" folder where all the other executables are sent.
-The executable is renamed "uPython.elf" at the same time for the sake of clarity
+To build the interpreter, got to the 'usr/CMakeLists.txt' file and enable the micropython compilation by modifying the line "option(MICROPYTHON "Support for micro-python apps" OFF)" from "OFF" to "ON".
+This will create the 'firmware.elf' application.
+At deploy this file is renamed "uPython.elf" for the sake of clarity

 Once inside SO3, MicroPython can be launched like any other program::

    so3% uPython

-Launching the program will open an interactive interpreter from which code may be tested.
+Launching the program without any argument will open an interactive interpreter from which code may be tested.
+Exit it by pressing Ctrl+D

-There is currently no way to execute a python script
+A script file may be given as an argument to be executed

 Available `Micropython libraries <https://docs.micropython.org/en/latest/library/index.html#>`_ (modules):